undefined-sin/wvsapp/README.md

 All the game queries happen in the center server and are inside `database.dll`, you can have an idea of the table fields by using IDA and the query strings.

+# Database structure

+The original MapleStory server architecture uses 5 databases.

+- Claim - items and items movements in the server.
+- Coupon - coupons used in game.
+- Game World - Gameplay information such as skills, items and characters.
+- Global Account - General account Information.
+- User Connection - Has a table to control when a user is connected.

+All the database queries are executed asynchronously in WVsCenter server, except some login queries in WvsLogin server.

+The architecture relies heavelily on stored procedures to execute game logic and sometimes stores the binary data directly into the game tables.

 # Global Maple Story V53 support:

 The BMS V8 binaries have a packet structures similar to GMS V53 which allows a GMS client  to connect  to BMS backend.
 Although higher versions may be supported until character selection.
 There are a lot of changes during version 54 that breaks some packet structures, for example, V54 is prepared to support multiple pets, while v53 not.